-Criteria for debt advice
+Criteria for debt advice orgs

+- The debt advice service must be free to the client.
 This includes no cross-selling and no incentives to sell third-party products.

 - Staff in the organisation must be appropriately trained.
 The advice organisation must ensure that staff members are sufficiently trained to provide suitable advice to customers.
 This requires that the provider is vouched for by a FairLife Agent.

 - The debt advice organisation must act with integrity and in the customers’ best interests at all times.

 - Non-FCA-regulated debt advice organisations must adhere to the FCA’s Principles and Conduct Rules.
 The Financial Conduct Authority (FCA) does not currently regulate all debt advice, thereby depriving some clients of the benefit.
 A FairLife debt advice organisation voluntarily follows the FCA’s Principles and Conduct Rules in its dealings with all clients, not just those who are subject to regulated advice.